Service Organisation Controls (SOC) 1 aims to protect the interest of the user entity while receiving services from the service organisation.

 This phase involves performing gap analysis of the above listed objectives on one hand, and the applicable SOC 1 controls and risks, on the other.
 We provide solution for all identified gaps.

-This phase involves our methodology that involves distribution of risks, and control responsibility to internal stakeholders.
+Our methodology in that phase involves distribution of risks, and control responsibility to internal stakeholders.
 This also includes nomination of key roles such as risk officer – who will drive the ongoing compliance.

 This phase involves tracking the client risks, documentation and self-compliance on a weekly basis till all internal controls are adequately implemented.